Exposing Kamala Harris’s Affirmative Action Deception

 • I joined Californians for Equal Rights (CFER) and the Equal Rights for All PAC (led by Ward Connerly and Tony Guan) as part of the successful No on Proposition 16 Campaign that kept affirmative action illegal in California state institutions in 2020, including my alma mater UCLA.
 We won 57% of the vote including a majority of Asians and Hispanics!
 See my speech at one of the rallies.

-• At the 2023 California Republican Convention, I thanked Representative Michelle Steele who led 80 members of Congress including Mitch McConnell, Ted Cruz, Young Kim, Kevin McCarthy, Tom Cotton, Elise Stefanik, and Rick Scott to sign an amicus brief in support of SFFA.
+• At the 2023 California Republican Convention, I thanked Representative Michelle Steele who led 80 members of Congress including Mitch McConnell, Ted Cruz, Young Kim, Kevin McCarthy, Mike Johnson, Tom Cotton, Elise Stefanik, and Rick Scott to sign an amicus brief in support of SFFA.

 Please consider supporting our cause by purchasing my book and donating to Students for Fair Admissions and their partners the Asian American Coalition for Education.
 If you’re in California, please consider supporting Californians for Equal Rights and the Equal Rights for All PAC.
 Also, don’t forget to support the 80 members of Congress who endorsed our cause!